 While not everyone at your nonprofit needs to become an expert on charitable contribution tax rules, it is helpful if some key people on your staff -- particularly those involved in fundraising efforts -- understand the basic charitable deduction rules.
 This might include your:

-If your nonprofit provided any goods or services in exchange for a donation -- for example, a tote bag in return for a donation, a meal at your anniversary gala, or a fruit basket in return for the donor's winning bid at your silent auction -- only a portion of the donor's contribution is tax deductible.
-The donor should not claim a tax deduction for the portion of the donation that paid for the fair value of the goods and services.
+If your nonprofit provided any goods or services in exchange for a donation -- for example, an umbrella in return for a donation, a meal at your anniversary gala, or a fruit basket in return for the donor's winning bid at your silent auction -- only a portion of the donor's contribution is tax deductible.
+The donor should not claim a tax deduction for the portion of the donation that paid for the fair value of the goods and services (unless that value was relatively insubstantial, as described under, "Is Your Nonprofit Overpromising Tax Deductions?").

 The technical way of saying this is "The tax deduction is limited to the excess of the contribution over the fair market value of any items received in exchange for the donation."
 To help donors estimate the deductible portion of a donation, you can include one of the following statements in a receipt or thank you letter, depending on the circumstances: No goods or services of any value were provided to you in exchange for your donation.
 Or: The estimated value of goods or services provided in return for your donation is $_____.